 The UN Uniting for Peace Resolution 377 of 1950 establishes that any “failure of the Security Council… does not deprive the General Assembly of its rights” to intervene (Preamble), and specifically empowers the General Assembly to override the Security Council for any “lack of unanimity” including by veto power (Section A).

 Therefore, whenever the NAM is activated by a compelling cause, it can mobilize its collective will as the most formidable geopolitical block, capable of overturning even the most entrenched dominant influences within the United Nations.
-This is the “silent majority” block of free and independent countries, the leaders of the true “free world” of the real “international community”, determined to uphold human rights by defending the necessary sovereignty of states.
+This is the “silent majority” and “controlling voting block” of free and independent countries, the leaders of the true “free world” of the real “international community”, determined to uphold human rights by defending the necessary sovereignty of states.

 The founding purpose of NAM was to oppose “colonialism and imperialism” including economic oppression by dominant states.
 The Declaration of the NAM 17th Summit in 2016 reasserted its modern relevance to oppose “armed conflicts, caused mostly by the geopolitical interests of the great centers of power, as well as from… neo-colonialism.”
 It defined the modern “policy of non-alignment” as “the fight against… neo-colonialism… [and] all forms of foreign intervention… domination or hegemony”.
 It “further rejected the illegal policies of regime change aimed at overthrowing constitutional governments”, and condemned “the use of media as a tool for hostile propaganda against developing countries aimed at undermining their governments”.